pietronromano/react/my-readme.md

 - Results:
     - Creates full project structure
     - Starts Vite Server
-    - NOTE: `npm install` is needed initially, done automatically
+    - NOTE: `npm install` is NOT needed initially, done automatically
         - BUT: If starting from downloaded code from GitHub, DO need `npm install`

 ## Vite commands